spatialos/gdk-for-unity/docs/README.md

 ## Documentation

 #### SpatialOS
-The SpatialOS GDK for Unity documentation assumes you are familiar with SpatialOS concepts.
+The GDK documentation assumes you are familiar with SpatialOS concepts.
 For guidance on SpatialOS concepts see the documentation on the [SpatialOS website](https://docs.improbable.io/reference/latest/shared/concepts/spatialos).

 #### Entity Component System
-The SpatialOS GDK for Unity currently uses the `0.0.12-preview.11` version of the entities preview packages.
+The GDK currently uses the `0.0.12-preview.11` version of the entities preview packages.
-The SpatialOS GDK for Unity documentation assumes you are familiar with the Unity Entity Component System.
+The GDK documentation assumes you are familiar with the Unity Entity Component System.
 See:
 * This overview [YouTube video](https://www.youtube.com/watch?v=_U9wRgQyy6s) from [Brackeys](http://brackeys.com/).
 * The more detailed documentation from Unity on the ECS [GitHub repository](https://github.com/Unity-Technologies/EntityComponentSystemSamples/blob/master/Documentation/index.md).